Picking

 Picking times

-To make manual picking efficient and deliver to the customer quickly, the following times must be recorded and optimized in the process.
+In order to make manual picking efficient and deliver to the customer quickly, the following times must be recorded and optimized in the process.

 What is a picking time?